-Glacier Bay Adventure Cruise – This 6-day cruise aboard the historic 12-guest Sea Wolf (pictured below) is our only Inside Passage cruise that spends most of its itinerary inside Glacier Bay National Park.
+Sea Wolf Glacier Bay Adventure Cruise – This 7-day cruise aboard the historic 12-guest Sea Wolf (pictured below) is our only Inside Passage cruise that spends most of its itinerary inside Glacier Bay National Park.
 The itinerary travels from waterfall-laden Geike Inlet to the barren mountain faces of the East and West arms of Glacier Bay National Park, then routes outside the park to Point Adolphus for whale watching.

-Discoverers Glacier Country – Choose from two small ships ranging from 36 to 60 guests on this 8-day itinerary that spends 2 days in Glacier Bay National Park. longer than most cruises dedicate to the park.
+Discover Glacier Country – Choose from two small ships ranging from 36 to 60 guests on this 8-day itinerary that spends 2 days in Glacier Bay National Park. longer than most cruises dedicate to the park.
 On the week of August 25 special programming on this route will celebrate the National Parks Centennial offering commemorative gifts and special park guests.

 Northern Passages & Glacier Bay – Cruise between Juneau and Sitka over 8 days aboard one of three small adventure ships, ranging is size from 60 to 76 passengers.
 A full day is spent inside Glacier Bay National Park.
 On the week of August 25 special programming on this route will celebrate the National Parks Centennial offering commemorative gifts and special park guests.
 In Sitka, you can choose to further explore at the Sitka National Historical Park.

-Glacier Bay Adventure – This lodge-based trip includes a day cruise into Glacier Bay National Park, a great option for those who would prefer accommodation in wilderness lodges and B&Bs.
+Alaska Fjords & Glaciers – This lodge-based trip includes a day cruise into Glacier Bay National Park, a great option for those who would prefer accommodation in wilderness lodges and B&Bs.
 This trip also includes a glacier trekking adventure and a scenic flight from Juneau to Gustavus.

 Channel Islands National Park – California